|

 word engel is the German word for the heavenly

-had.
-First, Ingal is an extended form of Ing,
+words are difficult to translate.
+The first, Ingal is an extended form of Ing,

 Old English spelling for "Angle," the name of